granthale/granthale.com2/data/musings/japan.md

 - When train platforms are busy, people still line up in straight lines and wait their turn.
 Orderliness is off the charts.
 - No one jaywalks.
 It is looked down upon and a finable offense.
 - No one stares or makes eye contact.
 There is no outward judgement whatsoever.
 This is in contrast to the western people that I saw, who noticably look at you for much longer.
+- However, since leaving the country, I've now heard from multiple people that internal judgements are common.
+It's difficult for foreigners to ever be fully accepted.
 - Bowing is the default greeting/goodbye instead of shaking hands.

 #### Public spaces